Before you travel

 We recommend that you always discuss any special medical equipment requirements with your airline in advance of your flight.

 Our service provider

-At Gatwick our service partner OCS deals with all requests for assistance.
+At Gatwick our service partner Wilson James deals with all requests for assistance.
 Their specialised team of staff will be on hand to meet you and to help you through the airport.
 Special assistance is available for all age groups, including young travellers.